Facebook Group Description: All You Need To Know in 2026

 0. Participate!

 We welcome your posts as long as they are on topic.
-Stone sites in the north east U.S. and eastern Canada is the main focus, however, awesome posts about Amerindians, archeology, archeoastronomy, etc, are quite welcome too.
+Stone sites in the northeast U.S. and eastern Canada is the main focus, however, awesome posts about Amerindians, archeology, archeoastronomy, etc, are quite welcome too.

 1. Be Kind, Courteous and Respectful